OfficeDev/outlook-dev-docs/docs/payments/reference.md

 | `incorrect_zip` | The card's ZIP or postal code failed validation. |
 | `card_declined` | The card was declined. |
 | `processing_error` | A generic error.
 An error occurred while processing the card. |

+##### Reporting payment complete errors

+If your webhook returns an error in response to a payment request, it is important to format the error correctly to provide the best experience to the user.
+Format errors using the following guidelines.

+- Set the `result` field of the response payload to `fail`.
+- Set the `error.code` field to one of the supported [top-level error codes](#top-level-error-codes).
+- Set the `error.innererror.code` field to one of the supported [inner error codes](#inner-error-codes) appropriate to your error case.

+See the [example failure response](#example-failure-response) for an example.

 ### Handling payment complete webhook POSTs